-The scheme was launched by the Prime Minister of India to secure the future of girl children in India.
+Sukanya Samriddhi Yojana is a saving scheme launched by the Prime Minister of India to encourage the parents of a girl child in India to save and secure the child’s future.
 You can open an account for your girl child aged below 10 years.
-Important points related to the scheme are:

 Atal Pension Yojana is a saving scheme by GOI aimed at ensuring the financial safety of citizens in old age.
 The scheme is aimed at ensuring retirement security for the workers of the unorganised sectors and micro and small business owners.
 This retirement saving scheme has received more than 2 crore subscriptions by the end of FY 2019-20.